goonstation/goonstation/_std/README.md

 TODO:
-add a procs folder, and move most of our generic helper procs there (from the random places theyre scattered across the codebase) add a globals folder, and move most of our global stuff there? not sure about this.
+add a procs folder, and move most of our generic helper procs there (from the random places theyre scattered across the codebase) add a globals folder, and move most of our global stuff there? not sure about this. identify files withs similar purposes across defines, macros, lists, procs, globals, whatever. then make a file in main std folder with that content and delete the others.